 Don’t download from Google or from any sketchy web sites full of free coloring pages.
 Particularly foreign ones, because you may end up with viruses and spyware in addition to stolen images.
 And don’t download from Pinterest.

 Those easy rules of thumb will keep coloring fun and stress-free, like it’s supposed to be.

 I am addressing copyright, because I have seen several coloring book artists leave the field.
 Or they’ve become discouraged, because of art theft.
 If you believe artists are killjoys for talking about copyright, then I imagine that if someone steals your wallet you would not call the police so you don’t ruin that person’s fun.

 Artists enjoy sending take down notices about as much as you’d enjoy filling out a police report after someone stole your property.
 I’ve seen several artist friends find out their work has been stolen and have seen their reaction: shock, grief, frustration, anger, helplessness.
 Many hours are used up dealing with the incident and some are not able to draw for days or weeks after.

 I know those feelings well, because that’s exactly how I felt after my home was broken into and after my purse was stolen.
 It grieves me to see my friends feel that way.

 Why have fun at someone else’s expense?
 Let’s keep it legal!
 Otherwise we may all end up coloring stick figures – and where’s the fun in that?

 Keep coloring enjoyable for yourself (guilt free!) and for the artists so we can work together to do what we love: color and relax!

 Nerine Martin has drawn a lot of lovely coloring books, available on Bookdepository.com.
-The drawing I’ve used in this article was made by Nerine and colored by me.
+Nerine made the coloring page that I’ve used, and colored, for this article.

 Let’s respect copyright and have fun coloring!